benman1/dementia/README.rst

 can not store more than `max_len` elements - the one that was used latest will be deleted.
 Additionally, when time expires they get deleted from memory.

+This was originally based on the expiringdict library, but since was re-implemented based on the python dict (tests haven't been updated).

+OBSOLETE.
+Not maintained any more.

 Installation
 ------------